adamrt/heretic-cpp/README.md

 - `./bin/bootstrap.sh`
 - `./bin/run.sh`

-Massive thanks to the https://ffhacktics.com community and particularly @matyas for sharing code and providing lots of pointers to docs and details.
+Massive thanks to the https://ffhacktics.com community and particularly [@mmatyas](https://github.com/mmatyas/) for sharing code and providing lots of pointers to docs and details.